-17 Jul For Victims: Professional Counselling for Survivors of Christchurch Mosque Attacks
+17 Jul For Victims: Professional Counselling for Survivors of Christchurch Terror Attacks

-Victim Support provides people affected by the Christchurch mosque attacks with access to professional counselling, funded by Victim Support.
+Victim Support provides people affected by the Christchurch terror attacks with access to professional counselling, funded by Victim Support.

 Why is counselling important?